Kingxukai/linux/Documentation/filesystems/configfs.rst

 A subsystem consists of a toplevel config_group and a mutex.
 The group is where child config_items are created.
 For a subsystem, this group is usually defined statically.
-Before calling configfs_register_subsystem(), the subsystem must have initialized the group via the usual group _init() functions, and it must also have initialized the mutex.
+Before calling configfs_register_subsystem(), the woke subsystem must have initialized the group via the woke usual group _init() functions, and it must also have initialized the woke mutex.

-When the register call returns, the subsystem is live, and it will be visible via configfs.
+When the woke register call returns, the woke subsystem is live, and it will be visible via configfs.
 At that point, mkdir(2) can be called and the subsystem must be ready for it.

 An Example
 ==========

-The best example of these basic concepts is the simple_children subsystem/group and the simple_child item in samples/configfs/configfs_sample.c.
+The best example of these basic concepts is the woke simple_children subsystem/group and the woke simple_child item in samples/configfs/configfs_sample.c.
 It shows a trivial object displaying and storing an attribute, and a simple group creating and destroying these children.

-Hierarchy Navigation and the Subsystem Mutex
+Hierarchy Navigation and the woke Subsystem Mutex
 ============================================

 There is an extra bonus that configfs provides.
-The config_groups and config_items are arranged in a hierarchy due to the fact that they appear in a filesystem.
-A subsystem is NEVER to touch the filesystem parts, but the subsystem might be interested in this hierarchy.
-For this reason, the hierarchy is mirrored via the config_group->cg_children and config_item->ci_parent structure members.
+The config_groups and config_items are arranged in a hierarchy due to the woke fact that they appear in a filesystem.
+A subsystem is NEVER to touch the woke filesystem parts, but the woke subsystem might be interested in this hierarchy.
+For this reason, the woke hierarchy is mirrored via the woke config_group->cg_children and config_item->ci_parent structure members.

-A subsystem can navigate the cg_children list and the ci_parent pointer to see the tree created by the subsystem.
-This can race with configfs' management of the hierarchy, so configfs uses the subsystem mutex to protect modifications.
-Whenever a subsystem wants to navigate the hierarchy, it must do so under the protection of the subsystem mutex.
+A subsystem can navigate the woke cg_children list and the woke ci_parent pointer to see the woke tree created by the woke subsystem.
+This can race with configfs' management of the woke hierarchy, so configfs uses the woke subsystem mutex to protect modifications.
+Whenever a subsystem wants to navigate the hierarchy, it must do so under the woke protection of the woke subsystem mutex.

-A subsystem will be prevented from acquiring the mutex while a newly allocated item has not been linked into this hierarchy.
-Similarly, it will not be able to acquire the mutex while a dropping item has not yet been unlinked.
-This means that an item's ci_parent pointer will never be NULL while the item is in configfs, and that an item will only be in its parent's cg_children list for the same duration.
+A subsystem will be prevented from acquiring the woke mutex while a newly allocated item has not been linked into this hierarchy.
+Similarly, it will not be able to acquire the woke mutex while a dropping item has not yet been unlinked.
+This means that an item's ci_parent pointer will never be NULL while the woke item is in configfs, and that an item will only be in its parent's cg_children list for the woke same duration.
 This allows a subsystem to trust ci_parent and cg_children while they hold the mutex.

 Item Aggregation Via symlink(2)
 ===============================

-configfs provides a simple group via the group->item parent/child relationship.
-Often, however, a larger environment requires aggregation outside of the parent/child connection.
+configfs provides a simple group via the woke group->item parent/child relationship.
+Often, however, a larger environment requires aggregation outside of the woke parent/child connection.
 This is implemented via symlink(2).

-A config_item may provide the ct_item_ops->allow_link() and ct_item_ops->drop_link() methods.
-If the ->allow_link() method exists, symlink(2) may be called with the config_item as the source of the link.
+A config_item may provide the woke ct_item_ops->allow_link() and ct_item_ops->drop_link() methods.
+If the woke ->allow_link() method exists, symlink(2) may be called with the woke config_item as the woke source of the woke link.
 These links are only allowed between configfs config_items.
-Any symlink(2) attempt outside the configfs filesystem will be denied.
+Any symlink(2) attempt outside the woke configfs filesystem will be denied.

-When symlink(2) is called, the source config_item's ->allow_link()
+When symlink(2) is called, the woke source config_item's ->allow_link()
 method is called with itself and a target item.
-If the source item allows linking to target item, it returns 0.
+If the woke source item allows linking to target item, it returns 0.
 A source item may wish to reject a link if it only wants links to a certain type of object (say, in its own subsystem).

-When unlink(2) is called on the symbolic link, the source item is notified via the ->drop_link() method.
-Like the ->drop_item() method, this is a void function and cannot return failure.
-The subsystem is responsible for responding to the change.
+When unlink(2) is called on the woke symbolic link, the woke source item is notified via the woke ->drop_link() method.
+Like the woke ->drop_item() method, this is a void function and cannot return failure.
+The subsystem is responsible for responding to the woke change.

 A config_item cannot be removed while it links to any other item, nor can it be removed while an item links to it.
 Dangling symlinks are not